Hayagriva: Iconography

-The great Hayagriva having been praised in this way by the different saints and ascetics, assumes a great white horses head.
-The verda’s [mantras] made up his shape, his body built of all the great demigods; in the middle of his head was Shiva, in his heart was Brahmā; the rays of sun (Marichi) were his mane, the sun and moon his eyes; the Vasus and Sadhyas were his legs, in all his bones were the demigods.
+The great Hayagriva having been praised in this way by the different saints and ascetics, assumes a great white horse's head.
+The Vedas [mantras] made up his shape, his body built of all the great other deities; in the middle of his head was Shiva, in his heart was Brahmā; the rays of sun (Marichi) were his mane, the sun and moon his eyes; the Vasus and Sadhyas were his legs, in all his bones were the other deities.
 Agni [Ka-ten; god of fire] was his tongue, the goddess Satya his speech, while his knees were formed by the Maruts and Varuna.
-Having assumed this form, an awesome wonder to behold to the demigods, he vanquished the asura, and cast them down, with eyes that were red with anger.
+Having assumed this form, an awesome wonder to behold to the devas, he vanquished the asura, and cast them down, with eyes that were red with anger.

-Invariably, Hayagriva is depicted seated, most often with his right hand either blessing the supplicant or in the vyākhyā mudrā pose of teaching.
+In Hindu contexts, Hayagriva is almost always depicted seated, most often with his right hand either blessing the supplicant or in the vyākhyā mudrā pose of teaching.
 The right hand also usually holds a akṣa-mālā (rosary), indicating his identification with meditative knowledge.
 His left holds a book, indicating his role as a teacher.
-His face is always serene and peaceful, if not smiling.
-Unlike his Buddhist counterpart, there is no hint of a fearsome side in the Hindu description of this deity.
+His face is always serene and peaceful.
+Unlike his Buddhist counterpart, there is no hint of a fearsome side in the Hindu depictions of this deity.

-Hayagriva is sometimes worshiped in a solitary pose of meditation, as in temple in Thiruvanthipuram.
+Hayagriva is sometimes worshiped in a solitary pose of meditation, as in Thiruvanthipuram Devanathasvami Temple.
 This form is known as Yoga-Hayagriva.
 However, he is most commonly worshipped along with his consort Lakshmi and is known as Lakshmi-Hayagriva.
-Hayagriva in this form is the presiding deity of Mysore's Parakala Mutt, a significant Sri Vaishnavism monastic institution.
+Hayagriva in this form is the presiding deity of Mysuru's Parakala Matha, a significant Sri Vaishnavism monastic institution.